wenjaze/sudoku-solver/README.md

 ```

-*I left the debugging prints in the code on purpose so it demonstrates what does the program do at that exact time*
+*I left the debugging prints in the code on purpose so it demonstrates what does the program do at that exact time.*